-The Biddle Freshman Program (BFP) is generally a two-semester program comprised of freshmen students who receive enhanced support to ensure successful matriculation.
-SAT/ACT scores, high school GPA, and non-cognitive indicators (such as commitment and engagement) are considered when determining the eligibility of a student to participate in this program.
+The Biddle Freshman Program (BFP) is generally a two-semester program for freshmen students who receive enhanced support to ensure successful matriculation.
+The JCSU Office for Admissions considers a student's SAT/ACT scores, high school GPA, and non-cognitive indicators (such as commitment and engagement) when determining a student's eligibility to participate in the program.

-BFP students are advised through the Academic Center for Excellence.
+BFP students participate in academic advising through the Biddle Institute.
 BFP students are strongly encouraged to participate in the mentoring and tutoring components, which may be mandated based on academic performance.

 BFP participants are limited to a maximum number of credit hours during their enrollment in the program.
-Typical BFP students take 12-13 credit hours, which are drawn from required courses of the Liberal Studies curriculum.
+Typical BFP students take 12-13 credit hours, or up to 18 termed course credit hours, drawn from required courses of the Liberal Studies curriculum.
 Credit hours are limited during the student's enrollment to increase the likelihood of academic success.
 A BFP student may petition to enroll in up to fifteen credits per semester based on placement assessments.
 Choir and band students are approved to add those classes associated with these activities as necessary.